 Obviously, they don’t jump into those later exercises right off the bat, but they must work toward them to reach elite performance.

 Throwers are among the strongest and most powerful athletes in the world.
 They often power clean in the high 300 and even 400lbs range (some shot putters have cleaned in the 500) and squat in the 600-800lbs range.
-And despite their size, they also are extremely explosive and fast.
+And despite their size, they also are incredibly explosive and fast.
 Often registering vertical jumps in the 36 – 40” range (remember the TPI vertical jump vs. driving distance connection) and broad jumps of 10 feet or more.

-This is one of the most well-known physics formulae and it is super important for golf performance, specifically for clubhead speed.
+This is one of the most well-known physics formulae, and it is super important for golf performance, specifically for clubhead speed.

 It means that the force applied to an object (the golf club for us) is equal to the weight of that object in kg (mass) multiplied by the acceleration imparted to that object in m/s2.
 Force itself is given in Newtons.

-What is important for us to understand is that since the mass we are moving will not vary (unless we change driver at every shot, and even then, most drivers are approximately the same weight) the more force we apply, the greater will the acceleration be.
+What is important for us to understand is that since the mass we are moving will not vary (unless we change driver at every shot, and even then, most drivers are approximately the same weight), the more force we apply, the greater the acceleration will be.

 For example, let’s compare someone who applies 50N of force versus one who applies 75N of force to a 0.3kg mass (300g, roughly the weight of a driver).